Coonskin (film): Critical response

 Initial reviews of the film were mixed.
 Playboy said of the film, "Bakshi seems to throw in a little of everything and he can't quite pull it together."
 A review published in The Village Voice called the film "the product of a crippled hand and a paralyzed mind."
 Arthur Cooper wrote in Newsweek, "[Bakshi] doesn't have much affection for man or woman kind—black or white."
 Eventually, positive reviews appeared in The New York Times, The Hollywood Reporter, the New York Amsterdam News (an African American newspaper), and elsewhere, but the film died at the box office.

 Richard Eder of The New York Times wrote, "[Coonskin] could be his masterpiece [...] a shattering successful effort to use an uncommon form—cartoons and live action combined—to convey the hallucinatory violence and frustration of American city life, specifically black city life [...] lyrically violent, yet in no way [does it] exploit violence."
 Variety called the film a "brutal satire from the streets.
 Not for all tastes [...] not avant-garde. [...]
 The target audience is youth who read comics in the undergrounds."
 A reviewer for The Los Angeles Herald Examiner wrote "Certainly, it will outrage some and indeed it's not Disney.
 I liked it.
 The dialogue it has obviously generated—if not the box office obstacles—seems joltingly healthy."

 Stanley Kauffmann of The New Republic wrote "Coonskin is a flawed but fierce little work of art, at a high level of imaginative energy and with some touches of brilliance".

 Legacy

 Coonskin was later re-released under the title Bustin' Out, but it was not a success.
 In 2003, the Online Film Critics Society ranked the film as the 97th greatest animated film of all time.
 Coonskin was released on VHS by Academy Entertainment in late 1987, and later by Xenon Entertainment Group in the 1990s, both under the re-release title, Street Fight.
 The 1987 edition carried the disclaimer, "Warning: This film offends everybody!".

 In 2010, Shout!
-Factory announced that Coonskin would be released on DVD in November 2010, intending to release it with a reversible cover with both titles of the film, but the release was cancelled due to a legal issue involving ownership of the rights to the film, resolved with Xenon's eventual DVD release in 2012.
+Factory announced that Coonskin would be released on DVD in November 2010, intending to release it with a reversible cover with both titles of the film.
+The release was cancelled due to a legal issue involving ownership of the rights to the film, resolved with Xenon's DVD release in 2012.
 The 2012 release was the first official home video release to carry the film's original title.
+The film was first released on Blu-ray in Germany in 2015.

 In September 2012, Bakshi incorporated animation from Coonskin into a new short film, Trickle Dickle Down, criticizing Republican presidential candidate Mitt Romney.